GradedJestRisk/batch-queries-postgresql/configure-instance-resources-allocation/directives.md

 If all table data would fit into the cache (making it smaller), execution time differ even less.

-## What does it mean ?
+## What does it mean exactly ?

-Memory:
+We can't cover it yet, as it require notions in next modules, but I put here a brief explanation so you can come back here afterward if you're interested.

+### Memory

+Settings:
 - `shared_buffers`: datafiles in cache
 - `effective_cache_size`: PostgreSQL cache + OS cache

-Disk
+### Disk

+Settings:
 - `random_page_cost` : cost to access a block of (4 for hard disks)
 - `effective_io_concurrency` : capacity to return block from different local (2 for hard disks)

-Process
+### Processes

+Settings:
 - `max_connections` : how many queries can be run simultaneously
 - `work_mem`: size chunk to join dataset, order and group them

-Maintenance:
+### Maintenance:

+Settings:
 - `maintenance_work_mem`
 - `max_worker_processes`
 - `max_parallel_workers_per_gather`